Harmos274/SQA-Assignment/task_estimation.md

 While there are many methods to achieve this purpose, we use **Fibonacci scale** using the **First Story as benchmark.**

-If you are interested in understanding deeply the pros and the cons of this method, as well as some few other methods, we invite you to take a close look to [this article](https://medium.com/serious-scrum/best-way-to-estimate-effort-using-story-point-in-sprint-planning-f43ad2d6fa91) since we will only cover outlines here.
+If you are interested in understanding deeply the pros and the cons of this method, as well as some few other methods, we invite you to take a close look to [this article](https://medium.com/serious-scrum/best-way-to-estimate-effort-using-story-point-in-sprint-planning-f43ad2d6fa91) since we will only cover outlines just below.

-Then below, you will find the two main rules that you should never forget while estimating tasks
+Fibonacci scale is based on **Fibonacci sequence**.
+It consists of numbers that each number is the sum of the two preceding ones, starting from 0 and 1.
+The beginning of the sequence start as below :

+> 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...

+...and goes to the infinite.

+In Fibonacci scale, each member estimate the complexity of the task only numbers from fibonacci sequence and present it to the rest of the group.
+It will leads to a **discussion** until all the team come to a consensus.

+And that's it !
+Pretty simple, isn't it ?

+However we expect **every team members** to pay attention **carrefuly** the two rules elements below.

 ### The importance of discussion